Sachar Dental NYC

 When a patient needs a dental crown, the first step is to prepare the damaged tooth to accept the crown.
 A numbing gel and local anesthetic is used in the area to ensure patient comfort.
 Then any necrotic or decayed part of the tooth is removed and the tooth is cleaned.
-It is then filed to shape the tooth to be able to receive the crown and be bonded on permanently.
-After the tooth has been reshaped, a mold is made of the prepared tooth.
+It is then filed to shape the tooth to be able to receive a dental crown and be bonded on permanently.
+After the tooth has been shaped, a mold is made of the prepared tooth.
 We send the mold of the tooth to our dental laboratory.
 A temporary crown is placed over the prepared tooth to seal and protect the tooth from further decay, further breakage and from sensitivity.
 This temporary covers the prepared tooth until the permanent dental crown is back from the laboratory.
 This is usually one week.
 The dental crown is custom made in our dental laboratory from the mold of your tooth to fit exactly over the prepared tooth.
-We specify what materials and color to make the crown.
-The end result will cap the tooth to restore the original shape, function and appearance.
-This crown is then permanently bonded over the tooth.
-The crown is adjusted to ensure comfortable bite.
+We specify what materials and color to make the dental crown.
+The end result will cap the tooth to restore the original shape, function, strength and appearance.
+This dental crown is then permanently bonded over the tooth.
+The crown is adjusted to ensure a comfortable bite.

 At Sachar Dental NYC, our dentists are experts in dental crown procedures.
-Our goal is to make the crown function properly, restore the original shape of the tooth, restore the appearance of the tooth and be generally aesthetically pleasing.
+Our goal is to make the dental crown function properly, restore the original shape of the tooth, restore the appearance of the tooth and be aesthetically pleasing.

-When we order a dental crown to be fabricated in our laboratory, we specify what material to make it out of.
+When we order a dental crown to be fabricated in our dental laboratory, we specify what material to make it out of.
 We take into consideration the functional needs and the patient’s anesthetics.
-We have multiple materials to choose from.
-We will use our expertise and experience when choosing the right material for each individual case.
+We have multiple dental materials to choose from.
+We use our expertise and experience when choosing the right material for each individual case.
 As with everything at Sachar Dental NYC, we always use the least toxic materials possible.
-We only use precious metals and porcelain to fabricate our crowns.
-We do not use nickel nor non-precious metals in any of our crowns.
+We only use top-of-the-line porcelains and precious metals to fabricate our dental crowns.
+We do not ever use nickel or any cheaper non-precious metals in any of our crowns.

 How is a dental crown inserted into my mouth?

-When a patient is ready to get the permanent crown inserted, the temporary crown is removed.
-If necessary, sometimes anesthesia is utilized.
+When a patient is ready to get the permanent dental crown inserted, the temporary crown is removed.
+Anesthesia is utilized for patient comfort.
 The tooth is thoroughly cleaned to remove any bacteria and plaque.
-The crown is assessed to ensure it lines up with the underlying tooth properly.
-Assuming no modification are needed to be made, the crown is permanently bonded into place.
+The permanent dental crown is assessed to ensure it lines up with the underlying tooth properly.
+Assuming no modification is needed, the dental crown is permanently bonded into place.
 This visit takes about 30-45 minutes for the dental crown to become permanently bonded.

-What should I expect after a dental crown procedure?
+What to expect after a dental crown procedure?

 On your first visit, you will receive a temporary crown.
 You will be instructed to not eat anything until the anesthesia wears off.
 We then advise patients to avoid chewing on the affected side as much as possible until you return at your next visit to place the permanent crown.

-On your second visit, immediately after receiving the permanent crown, the doctor will give you instructions.
-Depending on what material is used to bond the crown to the tooth, you may be instructed to not eat on that side from anywhere from 1 hour to 24 hours.
-If anesthesia was utilized, you will be instructed to wait until the anesthesia wears off before you can eat as well.
+On your second visit, immediately after receiving the permanent dental crown, the doctor will give you instructions.
+Depending on what material is used to bond the dental crown to the tooth, you may be instructed to not eat on that side from anywhere from 1 hour to 24 hours.
+If anesthesia was utilized, you will be instructed to wait until the anesthesia wears off before you can eat.
 Normally, there will be no pain or discomfort after the crown is placed.
-The crown will be evaluated next at your normal biannual checkup.
+The crown will be evaluated next at your normal biannual dental checkup.

 What should I do if my dental crown does not feel right?

-What should I do if my dental crown falls out?
+What should I do if my old dental crown falls out?

 If your dental crown falls out, we advise you to come in as soon as possible for evaluation.
 We recommend that you leave crown out of your mouth due to a risk of swallowing the crown or choking on it.
 Without the crown, the tooth is exposed to further decay and damage and should be assessed as soon as possible.
-When you come in for an evaluation, the first step is to assess why the crown fell out.
+When you come in for an evaluation, the first step is to assess why the old crown fell out.
 By identifying the underlying problem, we are able to address the cause so that we can then prevent the fixed or replaced crown from falling out again in the future.
-When we perform our assessment, will determine if the original crown is able to be used again.
+When we perform our assessment, will determine if the original dental crown is able to be used again.
 If it is, we will permanently bond it back in place.
 If there is decay underneath the crown, the tooth will need to be filed again to remove any decayed part.
-A new mold will be taken and sent to our laboratory.
+A new mold will be taken and sent to our dental laboratory.
 A new dental crown will need to be fabricated to fit the new shape of the tooth.
 The patient will follow-up to have the new crown bonded into place.

-Can I get a cavity or tooth decay underneath my dental crown?
+Can I get a dental cavity or tooth decay under my dental crown?

 What is the difference between a dental crown and a dental implant crown?

-A crown and dental implant crown, are essentially the same thing.
+A dental crown and dental implant crown, are essentially the same thing.
 The difference is what is underneath the crown, and what the crown is attached to.
-The crown by itself, as described above, is bonded to a tooth whereas an implant crown is bonded to a dental implant and abutment.
-When a tooth has extensive decay, and the tooth cannot be saved, the whole tooth will be removed.
-When the tooth is removed, an implant will be placed into the bone.
-After the implant heals, an abutment is placed on top of the implant.
-The dental crown is then placed on top of, and attached to the abutment.
-For more information and dental implants, please see our dental implant page or click here.
+The dental crown by itself, as described above, is bonded to a tooth whereas an implant crown is bonded to a dental implant and abutment.
+When a tooth has extensive decay, and the tooth cannot be saved, the whole tooth may have to be removed.
+When the tooth is removed, a dental implant is placed into the bone.
+After the dental implant heals, an abutment is placed on top of the implant.
+The dental implant crown is then placed on top of, and attached to the abutment.
+For more information and dental implants, please see our dental implant page.

 Do I need a dental crown if I had a root canal?

 After receiving a dental crown, home care does not change.
-We still recommend flossing and brushing twice a day.
-We also still recommend coming in twice a year for your dental checkups and professional dental teeth cleanings.
+We still recommend brushing twice a day and flossing daily.
+We also still recommend coming in twice a year for your regular dental checkups and professional dental teeth cleanings.
 If you clench or grind your teeth, we may recommend you wear a night guard to protect your dental crown.

-At Sachar Dental NYC, we have a one-time fee of $1,800 for a dental crown.
-This includes all visits related to the crown.
+At Sachar Dental NYC, we have a one-time fee of $1,600 for a regular dental crown.
+This includes all visits related to the dental crown.
 It will be a minimum of 2 visits.
 Our cost includes reshaping the tooth to remove the decay, and to take a mold on the first visit.
 We will also place a temporary crown on the first visit.
-On the subsequent visit, the permanent crown will be checked to ensure its fit, and permanently bonded to your tooth.
+On the subsequent visit, the permanent dental crown will be checked to ensure its fit, and permanently bonded to your tooth.
 This visit is also included in our one-time cost.
-Our cost also includes all follow-up visits related to the crown.
-Most PPO dental insurance plans cover the cost of the crown at 50-80%.
+Our cost also includes all follow-up visits related to the dental crown.
+Most PPO dental insurance plans will cover this cost of a dental crown at 50-80%.
 We will submit the claim to your insurance company for you and collect insurance portion from them directly.
 We will only charge you for your percentage on the day of your visit.
-We will then collect the insurance balance from your insurance company directly.
+We will give you an estimate of your portion of the bill before the procedure.

 Why are we the best dentists in NYC for dental crowns?